jrwdunham/archivematica/code_review.md

 - [ ] Have they submitted a signed contributor's agreement?
 - [ ] Does this meet the requirements?
 Does it fix the bug?
 - [ ] Is this feature useful to multiple users or potential users?
+- [ ] Is this one logical piece of work?
+Does it make sense to be split into multiple PRs for each sub-feature?
 - [ ] Is there documentation?
 This includes docstrings, comments & potentially user-facing documentation.
 - [ ] Is the commit history clean?